tim-klug/Saml2Core/README.md

     // The certificate serial number value.
     options.ServiceProvider.SigningCertificateX509TypeValue = Configuration["AppConfiguration:ServiceProvider:CertificateSerialNumber"]; //your certifcate serial number (default type which can be chnaged by ) that is in your certficate store

-    // Option 3 - For signed AuthnRequest- if you want the search for the Sp certificate by somethign else other than SerialNumber.
+    // For signed AuthnRequest - if you want the search for the Sp certificate by somethign else other than SerialNumber.
 The default is serial number.
     //options.ServiceProvider.CertificateIdentifierType = X509FindType.FindBySerialNumber; // the default is 'X509FindType.FindBySerialNumber'.
 Change value of 'options.ServiceProvider.SigningCertificateX509TypeValue' if this changes

     //************************************************************